a race with no finish line

 .

 The teaching and coaching situations I stumbled across aren't really jobs in the typical sense; mostly, they're underserved local needs that nobody really wants that I just happen to be capable of fulfilling.
-I've known for quite some time that one, all consuming, job would be way too confining for me.
-Over the years, I've come to realize there's a lot more to life than chasing a buck.
+I've known for quite some time that one, all consuming, job was way too confining for me.
+Over the years, I've come to realize there's a lot more to living life than chasing a buck.

 The teaching and coaching situations I stumbled across aren't really jobs in the typical sense; mostly, they're underserved local needs that nobody really wants that I just happen to be capable of fulfilling.
-I've known for quite some time that one, all consuming, job would be way too confining for me.
-Over the years, I've come to realize there's a lot more to life than chasing a buck.
+I've known for quite some time that one, all consuming, job was way too confining for me.
+Over the years, I've come to realize there's a lot more to living life than chasing a buck.

 .

-After years of working in various occupations, I vowed to try to live more purposefully and, of course, to do so I had to reevaluate some of my priorities and long held beliefs.
-Consequently, these days, I'm content and much of what I do now aligns with how I aspire to live.
+After many years of working in various occupations, I vowed to try to live more purposefully and, of course, to do so I had to reevaluate some of my priorities and long held beliefs.
+Consequently, these days, I'm content and much of what I do aligns with how I aspire to live.
 I'm now of the opinion that, sometimes, we're all better off following our own compass.

 .